Two Families of Constant Term Identities: Introduction

-where $Q:=\{(\sigma(i),\sigma(j))\mid i<j\quad and \quad \sigma(i)>\sigma(j)\}\quad and\quad \sigma_k :=\sum_{i=1}^k a_{\sigma(i)}.$ \end{cor}
+where $T:=\{(\sigma(i),\sigma(j))\mid i<j\quad and \quad \sigma(i)>\sigma(j)\}\quad and\quad \Psi_k :=\sum_{i=1}^k a_{\sigma(i)}.$ \end{cor}

-The proof of Theorem~\ref{mainthm2} and Theorem~\ref{mainthm3} are the similar to Gessel-Xin's proof of the q-Dyson term constant identity \cite{gessxin2006}.
-The basic idea is the well-known fact that the equality of two polynomials of degree at most $d$, it is sufficient to prove that they are equal at $d + 1$ points.
-As is general the case, points at which the polynomials vanish are most easily dealt with.
+The proofs of Theorems~\ref{mainthm2} and \ref{mainthm3} are similar to the Gessel-Xin proof of the $q$-Dyson term constant identity \cite{gessxin2006}.
+The basic idea is the well-known fact that to establish the equality of two polynomials of degree at most $d$, it is sufficient to prove that they are equal at $d + 1$ points.
+As is the case generally, points at which the polynomials vanish are most easily dealt with.